tecnomod-um/oquare-kg/framework/subcharacteristics.md

 Timeliness measures how up-to-date data is relative to a specific task [^1].

 ## Functional adequacy
+### Inference
+The degree to which the ontology or schema of a knowledge graph can be used by reasoners to make implicit knowledge explicit within the graph.
 ### Understandability
 Understandability refers to the ease with which data can be comprehended without ambiguity and be used by a human information consumer [^1].
 ### Trustworthiness